prefix-dev/rattler-build/docs/index.md

 On Windows, to obtain these dependencies from conda-forge, one can install `m2-patch`, `m2-bzip2`, `m2-gzip`, `m2-tar`.

+#### GitHub Action

+There is a GitHub Action for rattler-build.
+It can be used to install `rattler-build` in CI/CD workflows and run a build command.
+Please check out the [GitHub Action documentation](https://github.com/prefix-dev/rattler-build-action) for more information.

 ### Usage

 `rattler-build` comes with three commands: `build`, `test` and `rebuild`.